nbiish/ahoy/README.md

 Fast Xmrig installs with options!

-3% default donation for my efforts...but nothing is stopping you from changing it! ^.^
+5% default donation for my efforts...and you can change it in the cli interface! ^.^

-FINAL EDITS COMING NEXT WEEK 6/10/22!
+FINAL EDITS FOR v0.1.0 COMING 6/10/22!